machal/cssmine-content/content/css3-units.md

 parent but to the width and height of the browser window instead.
 We can literally do magic that was once possible just by using CSS hacks or Javascript.

-Let's show this with a simple example - stretching the height of a layout to the full height of the browser window:
+let’s show this with a simple example - stretching the height of a layout to the full height of the browser window:

 ```css